1915036/Training/README.md

 It can be changed through the backend.
 To change the image size limit, go to /sites and open "common_site_config.json". change max_file_size: 500000.

+# Daily-Work (18-10-22)

+- Working on Home page.
+1)  I add a nav bar.(About, Departments, Notice board, Faculties).

+# Daily-Work (19-10-22)

+- Working on Education Domain .
+- I work on education domain t done the project regarding the Student Enrollment.
+- Firstly under stand the whole process and had meeting with sir.

+# Daily-Work (20-10-22)

+- Understand the Fee structure  in Edcation Domain.
+- Student Enrollment Process.

+# Daily-Work ((21-30)-10-22)

+- Create ourses in the education domain.
+- Create Fee structure (Fee component, Student Category, Program)
+- Add student and instructor in the list.

+# Daily-Work ( 1-11-22)

+- Rai sir told us to replace the estimate by quotation.
+- Our approach is that we are going to create a button named "quotation estimate" which will be shown to the SDE.
+With the help of this button, SDE will be able to handle quotations(estimate), sales order, sales invoice(Bill).

+# Daily- Work (2-11-22)

+- We successfully created a quotation.
+Now we are going to create a sales order of that quotations, in which we add our items which we want.
+And here we also apply a Tax on items, discounts and on them.

+# Daily-Work (3-11-22)

+-  we can update the quotation values in the estimate table.For this sdo willlick on a button named "Quotation/Estimate" in the cmc requestform and redirect to the quotation form.
+And then the estimate table values will be autofetch from the quotation table.